English

 # Notion: sync one page

-puppyone conn add notion https://notion.so/my-page-id --folder /docs
+puppyone access add notion https://notion.so/my-page-id --folder /docs

 # GitHub: sync one repository

-puppyone conn add github https://github.com/org/repo --folder /code
+puppyone access add github https://github.com/org/repo --folder /code

 # Gmail: sync email

-puppyone conn add gmail
+puppyone access add gmail

 # Web page scraping

-puppyone conn add url https://example.com/article --folder /imports
+puppyone access add url https://example.com/article --folder /imports

 Agent connections